 But it is nevertheless desirable to have a good working knowledge of the basics of the theory of finite fields, and we will appeal to some of these results later on for list decoding some powerful algebraic codes.
 You are likely already familiar with this material from your undergraduate algebra.
-You can refer to your favorite algebra text for the basic theorems and their proofs, but I wanted to point to some notes that you can turn to if you need a refresher and a convenient reference.

-So here are some excellently done notes on finite fields, written by G. David Forney and available on MIT's OpenCourseWare for the course 6.451 Principles of Digital Communication II.
-These notes rigorously prove everything that we would need (and more!) from first principles, in a nice sequence.
+You can refer to your favorite algebra text for the basic theorems and their proofs, but I wanted to point to this this chapter on finite fields, written by G. David Forney and also linked on the course page, that rigorously prove everything that we would need (and more!) from first principles, in a nice sequence.